tinoryj/SGXDedup/README.md

 ### Usage

 You can test SGXDedup in a single machine, and connect the key manager, server (e.g., the cloud in the paper), and client instances via the local loopback interface.
 To this end, switch your current working directory to `bin/`, and start each instance in an independent terminal.
-Note that since the key enclave in the keymanager needs to perform remote attestation to the cloud before it can be used, the user needs to start the server (`server-sgx`) first, then start the keymanager (`keymanager-sgx`), and wait for `KeyServer : keyServer session key update done` log to appear on the keymanager before starting the client.
+Note that since the key enclave in the key manager needs to perform remote attestation to the cloud before it can be used, the user needs to start the server (`server-sgx`) first, then start the key manager (`keymanager-sgx`), and wait for `KeyServer : keyServer session key update done` log to appear on the key manager before starting the client.

 ```shell
 ./server-sgx